-Published by Randi Londer Gould, Director of Video Production • One month ago
+Published by Randi Londer Gould, Director of Video Production • 3 years ago

 With the American Society of Hematology (ASH) Annual Meeting & Exposition and the San Antonio Breast Cancer Symposium back to back, I’m writing two restaurant scripts, doubling your dose (especially if by some chance you are a hematologist who also takes care of patients with breast cancer or vice versa).
 In any case, choose your city and make a reservation!

 The big news in Orlando this year is the arrival of the restaurant Jaleo from Chef José Andrés.
 Mr. Andrés is a chef-humanitarian and Nobel Peace Prize nominee who distributed millions of free hot meals to people in Puerto Rico after Hurricane Maria and fed thousands of migrants in Tijuana.
 Eating at Jaleo is like taking a trip to Spain: paella with heaping mounds of rice, fish, meats, and vegetables; the prized iberico de bellota (thinly sliced ham aged up to 48 months from the leg of free-range pigs who gorge on their favorite diet of acorns); cristal bread, rubbed with smashed garlic and tomato; patatas bravas (perfectly cooked chunks of potato, swathed in spicy tomato sauce and aioli); and much more.